jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 #### Making Room For The Legend

-In order to make room for the legend the svg width needs to be increased while still maintaining the charts existing width.
-To do this the svg width has already been increased in CSS from 400 => 600px.
+In order to make room for the legend the svg width needs to be increased while still maintaining the chart's existing width.
+To do this, the svg width has already been increased in CSS from 400 => 600px.

 Now we reset the chart width by increasing the right margin: